jacobproffer/blog/content/travel/third-flight-to-japan.md

 {{< image src="/images/nex-train-ride.jpg" alt="A night view of Narita, Japan from a train window." >}}

 The train ride from the Narita airport to Tokyo Station was longer than I had remembered.
 It took over an hour to arrive.
 Thankfully, the Skyliner has comfortable seats.
 Similar to my trip in 2017, it was dark by the time the train had departed Narita, so I couldn't see much outside of the windows.
 From Tokyo Station, I purchased a ticket to go to Akihabara Station.
 These transfer tickets are much cheaper and easy to purchase from the automated ticket machines.
 The ride from Tokyo Station to Akihabara Station only cost me 140 yen or about one dollar.

+JR-East's Hotel Mets Akihabara is built into the same structure as Akihabara Station.
+The stairs up to the hotel are located on the outside of the station, tucked into a corner.
+The check-in for the hotel was done via a touchscreen device built into the hotel lobby front desk.
+All I had to do was select check-in, scan my passport and the room key was deposited from the device.
+My room was located on the fifth floor, which faced a building that was shrouded with scaffolding.
+I worried that I would be able to hear or feel the trains due to the proximity.
+Yet the room was soundproofed well.

+Similar to the room I stayed in at the Hotel Gracery in 2017, the room had a bathroom with a separated shower room.
+The toilet was also similar, with a dashboard full of buttons to select different preferences.
+There were options for a bidet, which I accidently selected on first use.
+The seat could also be heated, which was too strange for me.